ASME NQA

 ASME NQA-1 (Nuclear Quality Assurance-1) is an industry consensus standard created and maintained by the American Society of Mechanical Engineers (ASME).
-The latest edition was issued on December 31, 2019 (NQA-1-2019).
-However, the most commonly used version in the supply chain is NQA-1-2008 with the NQA-1a-2009 addendum.
-Any organization submitting an application for a new design are using the NQA-1-2015 edication.
-This is the case because these are the versions endorsed by the NRC.
+The latest edition was issued on July 24, 2024 (NQA-1-2024).
+However, the most commonly used version in the supply chain is NQA-1-2008 with the NQA-1a-2009 addendum or newer.
+Any organization submitting an application for a new design may use up to the 2022 edition.
+This is the case because these are versions endorsed by the NRC.

 NQA-1 Certification Program

 ASME offers an NQA-1 Certification Program.
 The ASME NQA-1 Certification program provides a means for an organization supplying items or services which provide a safety function for nuclear facilities to have its Quality Assurance Program recognized by ASME as having had its Quality Assurance Program audited and verified to be in conformance with the requirements of the ASME NQA-1 Standard.
 It provides a foot in the door to the industry; however, it does not relieve the buying organization from going through its vendor qualification process.